 Prequisites for Honours

 The prerequisite for Film Studies honours is a credit average or higher in the Film Studies major, consisting of 6 senior units (36 senior credit points).

 Film Honours consists of two semester-long units of study and an independent research project in the form of a thesis.
 Each unit of study is run as a highly collaborative and interactive seminar that meets for two hours each week.

 In semester one, What is Cinema Studies? provides a strong grounding in the history of the discipline of film studies, examining key debates and topic areas such as cinematic realism, spectatorship and new cinematic technologies.

 In semester two, Studying Film Festivals provides an in-depth, historically grounded analysis of one of the most important industrial and commercial contexts of current cinema, the film festival.
-Students will benefit from the close relationship between the film studies program and the annual Sydney Film Festival, and will collaborate on the development of a small-scale film festival to run on campus in semester two.
+The film festival provides a dynamic context from which to investigate the intersections of key aspects of film culture and theory, including celebrity and spectatorship.

 In addition to the two units of study, you will complete a thesis in close consultation with an academic supervisor.
 Your thesis is not only a key stepping stone to future research in film studies, potentially providing access to Masters and PhD research, but also an opportunity to develop a specialised area of interest.